-The jewel of London's Piccadilly, Café de Paris first opened its fabled doors in 1924 and has been at the forefront of the capital's high society ever since.
-The venue always leaves a lasting impression on the guests who visit this perfectly maintained Grade II listed building with its breathtaking sweeping staircase, glittering crystal chandeliers and stunning ballroom floor.
-Playing host to some of the most lavish parties in town, the guest list at Café de Paris boasts many of the world's greats - from legends such as Cole Porter, Frank Sinatra and Noel Coward, to modern day icons such as Kate Moss, Dita Von Teese, Alicia Keys and Bruno Mars.
-Available for exclusive private hire, Café de Paris undoubtedly comes to life when a glamorous event is in full swing.
+The jewel of London's Piccadilly, Cafe de Paris first opened its fabled doors in 1924 and has been at the forefront of the capital's high society ever since.
+The venue always leaves a lasting impression on guests who visit.
+This perfectly maintained Grade II listed building has a breathtaking sweeping staircase, glittering crystal chandeliers and a stunning ballroom.
+Playing host to some of the most lavish parties in town, the guest list at Cafe de Paris boasts many of the world's greats - from legends such as Cole Porter, Frank Sinatra and Noel Coward, to modern day icons such as Kate Moss, Dita Von Teese, Alicia Keys and Bruno Mars.
+Available for exclusive private hire, Cafe de Paris undoubtedly comes to life when a glamorous event is in full swing.

-Complementing the spectacular ballroom, are three private rooms, all of which have direct access to the main space - the Red Bar, the Blue Bar and the VIP Rooms.
+In addition to the spectacular ballroom, the Cafe de Paris event spaces include three private rooms.
+These are the Red Bar, the Blue Bar and the VIP Room, all of which have direct access to the main space.
 Each room has its own dedicated bar and sound system.
-Being completely self-contained, the VIP Rooms are a suite of three linked areas which have an independent DJ booth, dance floor, bathrooms, seating area and fantasy boudoir.
-The beauty of the private rooms is that they can be used as theme bars, chill out or VIP areas.
+Being completely self-contained, the VIP Rooms are a suite of three linked areas which have an independent DJ booth, dance floor, seating area and fantasy boudoir.
+The beauty of the private rooms is that they can be used as theme bars, chill out areas or as a VIP space.
 They can also be utilised as green rooms for any artists during live performance events.

-Leading film makers and photographers find Café de Paris inspiring to work in, being fully adaptable to meet both period and modern day requirements.
+Leading filmmakers and photographers find Cafe de Paris inspiring to work in, being fully adaptable to meet both period and modern day requirements.
 Licensed for both civil wedding and partnership ceremonies, this venue is a glamorous and dazzling location for a wedding reception.
-With capacity for up to 712 guests in reception style or up to 220 for a dinner and dance, Café de Paris makes a truly memorable location for a large wedding.
+With capacity for up to 715 guests in reception style or up to 220 for a dinner and dance, Cafe de Paris makes a truly memorable location for a large wedding.

-Having survived many colourful episodes in its history, Café de Paris has been refitted as a valentine to its period heyday and is now one of London's pre-eminent venues for large gala events.
+Having survived many colourful episodes in its history, Cafe de Paris has been refitted as a valentine to its period heyday.
+It is now one of London's pre-eminent venues for large gala events.